sulaiman013/My-Personal-Projects/AIRBNB Outlier Detection and EDA/airbnb.md

 In order to complete several important tasks, this script first switches to the new database, "TOURISM," or creates a new one if one already exists.
 A schema called "EUROPE" is created in the "TOURISM" database, and the context changes to this schema.
 A table called "AIRBNB" is then created with columns that correspond to dataset variables and are each defined with the appropriate data types.
 In addition, a file format called "csv_format" is created for CSV files that specifies the field delimiter, permits optional double-quote enclosure, and instructs the skip-header-row option.
 Finally, a sample of the data from the "AIRBNB" table is shown, providing a preliminary look at the dataset's organization.
 This script, which is written in Markdown and provides step-by-step explanations, is prepared to be added to your GitHub repository or portfolio website.

 ## Exploratory Data Analysis
+Query 1: Count total records in the dataset
+Returns the number of records in the dataset (41,714).
 ```sql
 /* Exploratory Data Analysis (EDA) */

 -- Count the number of records in the dataset
 SELECT COUNT(*) AS "NUMBER OF RECORDS" FROM AIRBNB; -- Total records: 41,714
 ```
-Query 1: Count total records in the dataset
+Query 2: Count unique cities in the dataset
-Returns the number of records in the dataset (41,714).
+Calculates the number of unique cities in the dataset (9 cities).
 ```sql
 -- Count the number of unique/distinct cities in the European dataset
 SELECT COUNT(DISTINCT CITY) AS "NUMBER OF UNIQUE CITY"
 FROM AIRBNB; -- Total unique cities: 9
 ```
-Query 2: Count unique cities in the dataset
+Query 3: List distinct city names
-Calculates the number of unique cities in the dataset (9 cities).
+Displays the unique names of cities present in the dataset.
 ```sql
 -- List distinct city names
 SELECT DISTINCT CITY AS "CITY NAMES"
 FROM AIRBNB;
 ```
-Query 3: List distinct city names
+Query 4: Count bookings per city
-Displays the unique names of cities present in the dataset.
+Shows the number of bookings made in each city, ordered by booking counts.
 ```sql
 -- Count the number of bookings in each city
 SELECT CITY, COUNT(CITY) AS "NUMBER OF BOOKINGS"